binDebug3/CarKalmanFilter/README.md

 We do not include a control variable $u$ since we do not have data for the throttle position or brake position.
 Finally, we let the vectors $w$ and $v$ represent noise in the hidden state and observation state, respectively.

-Before applying the Kalman filter, we downsample the original location data by $90\%$ to allow the filter to more easily identify the true state as shown in Figure \ref{fig:kalman_downsize}.
+Before applying the Kalman filter, we downsample the original location data by $90\%$ to allow the filter to more easily identify the true state as shown in the figure below.
 Downsampling leaves enough information to sufficiently convey the data the GPS records without forcing the Kalman filter to overfit with erratic jumps in estimated position.

 ![Downsampling results](figures/kalman_downsize.png)